Skip to content Skip to footer navigation

 Checked for accuracy by our qualified verifiers and subject experts.
 Find out more about fact-checking at CHOICE.

-It's often a non-negotiable for car owners and, like most things, it's costing Australians more and more each year.
+For many car owners, comprehensive car insurance is a non-negotiable.
+And like most things, it's costing Australians more and more each year.

-Comprehensive car insurance may get cheaper the older you are, but even people in the age group with the cheapest average premium (drivers aged 60-69) are paying out $1220 in car insurance premiums on average.
+Premiums may get cheaper the older you are, but even people in the age group with the cheapest average premium (drivers aged 60–69) are paying an average $1220 a year for comprehensive car insurance.

-Older drivers aged 70 and over pay the second-cheapest premium from any age group ($1230 per year on average), while younger drivers under 21 are forking out $3836 per year to insure their wheels.
+Drivers aged 70 and over pay the second-cheapest premium from any age group ($1230 par year on average), while younger drivers under 21 are forking out $3836 a year to insure their wheels with comprehensive coverage.

-Younger drivers under 21 are forking out $3836 per year to insure their wheels
+Younger drivers under 21 are forking out on average $3836 a year to insure their wheels with comprehensive coverage

-When you're talking thousands rather than hundreds of dollars each year, it's even more vital that you're getting the best value for your money.
+When you're talking thousands rather than hundreds of dollars each year, it's even more important that you're getting the best value for your money.

 Not only can this help you compare policies like-for-like, but it also gives you an idea of the policies you probably want to swerve hard to avoid.